Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 In this example, we will be connecting a videoask to Slack and will receive a notification each time someone has completed the videoask.

-From the videoask you want to add a trigger to, click Connect to other apps.
+Log in to your VideoAsk account and select the videoask you want to add a trigger to.
+Click Connect to other apps.

 In the connect panel, scroll down to the desired app template and click Connect.